KratosMultiphysics/Kratos/INSTALL.md

         * [Download Visual Studio](https://visualstudio.microsoft.com/en/thank-you-downloading-visual-studio/?sku=Community&rel=16)

         Since *Visual Studio* is a multi-language IDE, some distributions come without C++ compiler.
 Please, make sure that you can create a C++ project before continuing, in case C++ packages were missing you will be prompt to download them.
-You can install the <span style="color:red">Desktop development with C++</span> workload with the Visual Studio Installer to acquire all necessary depencencies to compile C++ projects.
+You can install the **Desktop development with C++** workload with the Visual Studio Installer to acquire all necessary depencencies to compile C++ projects.

         When compiling Kratos in Windows, please take into consideration the [Windows Visual Studio compilation configuration](#Windows-Visual-Studio-compilation-configuration).

     - CMake
         * [Download CMake](http://cmake.org/download/)

-        Once installing, please <span style="color:red"> do not forget to mark the option: '''"Add CMake to the system PATH for all users"'''</span>
+        Once installing, please **do not forget to mark the option: '''"Add CMake to the system PATH for all users"'''**

         Minimum required version: CMake 3.14